wnfs-wg/spec/spec/private-wnfs.md

 #### 3.1.6.1 Temporal Key

 Temporal keys give temporal read access to a certain node and its descendants.
 It MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.
+The derivation algorithm MUST be the skip ratchet [key derviation algorithm][/spec/skip-ratchet.md#21-Key-Derivation] with the domain separation string `wnfs/revision segment deriv from ratchet`.

 When added to a private directory, it MUST be encrypted with AES-KWP and the private directory's temporal key.
 This prevents readers with only a snapshot key from gaining revision read access.